-8. PROCUREMENT GOALS
+8. GOALS

 Each utility and other covered entity shall set substantial and verifiable short-term (one year), mid-term (three years), and long-term (five years) goals for the utilization of eligible suppliers under the Commission's Supplier Diversity Program.
 Goals shall be set annually for each major product and service category which provides opportunities for procurement.
 "Substantial and verifiable Goals" mean goals which are realistic and clearly demonstrate a commitment to encourage the participation of eligible suppliers. in contracts.
+Section 8 applies to community choice aggregators and electric service providers that are public entities to the extent permitted by law.

+8.1.
+Setting Goals

-- 8.1.
-The utilities and other covered entities shall consider the following factors in setting goals: - 8.1.1.
-Total utility purchasing and/or contracting projections;
+The utilities and other covered entities shall consider the following factors in setting goals: (1) Total utility or other covered entity purchasing and/or contracting projections; (2) Availability of eligible suppliers under the Commission's Supplier Diversity Program and competitiveness in the geographical area served by the utility or other entity; (3) Market dynamics based on historical data and trends; and (4) Other appropriate factors which may increase the share of business for eligible suppliers under the Commission's Supplier Diversity Program.

+8.2.
+Initial Minimum Goals

-- 8.1.2.
-Availability of eligible suppliers under the Commission's Supplier Diversity Program and competitiveness in the geographical area served by the utility or other entity; - 8.1.3.
-Market dynamics based on historical data and trends; and - 8.1.4.
-Other appropriate factors which may increase the share of business for eligible suppliers under the Commission's Supplier Diversity Program. - 8.2.
-Each utility or other covered entity shall establish minimum long-term procurement goals for each major category of products and services purchased from eligible suppliers of not less than the following: 15% for minority business enterprises; 5% for women business enterprises; 1.5% for disabled veteran business enterprises; and 0.5% for 2022, 1.0% for 2023, and 1.5% for 2024 and beyond for LGBT business enterprises.
-No procurement goal has been adopted for persons with disabilities business enterprises. - Contracts or purchases with eligible suppliers under the Commission's Supplier Diversity Program may only count toward one procurement goal.
-For example, a minority and women business enterprises may be counted toward one goal, either the minority business enterprise goal or the women business enterprise goal but not both. - 8.3.
+Each utility and other covered entity shall establish minimum long-term procurement goals for each major category of products and services purchased from eligible suppliers of not less than the following: 15% for minority business enterprises; 5% for women business enterprises; 1.5% for disabled veteran business enterprises; and 0.5% for 2022, 1.0% for 2023, and 1.5% for 2024 and beyond for LGBT business enterprises.
+No procurement goal has been adopted for persons with disabilities business enterprises.
+Contracts or purchases with eligible suppliers under the Commission's Supplier Diversity Program may only count toward one procurement goal.
+For example, a minority and women business enterprises may be counted toward one goal, either the minority business enterprise goal or the women business enterprise goal but not both.

+8.3.
+Parity

 The specification of initial long-term procurement goals shall not prevent the utilities or other covered entities from seeking to reach parity with those public agencies and other companies, which the Legislature states in Pub.
 Util.
-Code § 8281(b)(1)(B) are awarding 30% or more of their contracts to women, minority, disabled veteran, and LGBT business enterprises. - 8.4.
+Code § 8281(b)(1)(B) are awarding 30% or more of their contracts to women, minority, disabled veteran, and LGBT business enterprises.

+8.4.
+Other Goals

 Procurement goals shall also be established for both minority women business enterprises and non-minority women business enterprises.
-These goals are intended to ensure that utilities and other covered entities do not direct procurement programs toward non-minority women business enterprises and minority men business enterprises to the detriment or exclusion of minority women business enterprises. - 8.5.
+These goals are intended to ensure that utilities and other covered entities do not direct procurement programs toward non-minority women business enterprises and minority men business enterprises to the detriment or exclusion of minority women business enterprises.

+8.5.
+Subsets of Goals

 Procurement goals shall be set for each major category of products or services.
+Goals need not be set for products or services which fall within an "excluded category" pursuant to former Section $8.5.^2$

+8.6.
+Setting of Goals by Major Category of Products/ Services

-Goals need not be set for products or services which fall within an "excluded category" pursuant to former Section 8.5.5 - 8.6.
-For each major category of products and services where the minimum long-term procurement goals required by Section 8.2 are not met, the utility or other covered entity shall include a comprehensive discussion of all efforts made to find or recruit eligible suppliers of products or services.
-The utility and other covered entity may also explain in detail in its annual report how its ability to meet its procurement goals are affected because eligible suppliers capable of supplying certain products and services are unavailable or because sole source procurement is the only available procurement method.
-As part of this explanation, the utility and other covered entity may also include data with exclusions pursuant to former Section 8.5.6 If such data is necessary to more
+For each major category of products and services where the minimum long-term procurement goals required by Section 8.2. are not met, the utility or other covered entity shall include a comprehensive discussion of all efforts made to find or recruit eligible suppliers of products or services.
+The utility and other covered entity may also explain in detail in its annual report how its ability to meet its procurement goals are affected because eligible suppliers capable of supplying certain products and services are unavailable or because sole source procurement is the only